colxi/lemminjs/README.md

 # lemminjs

-LemminJS is a clone of the Lemmings® classic game (by Dailly and David Jones), implemented using Javascript (ES6).
+LemminJS is a clone of the Lemmings® classic game (by DMA Design), implemented using Javascript (ES6).

-Yhe objective in this personal project is to achieve a functional full-playable game, with some modern extra capabilities implemented (viewport zoom, cross device, seponsive UI...) , without using any sort of external game JStick
+The objective in this personal project is to achieve a functional full-playable game, with some modern extra capabilities implemented (viewport zoom, cross device, reponsive UI, touch input...), using my personal game engine (Jstick).

 > In development!

 Test it [Online here](https://colxi.info/lemminjs/game/)

-Note : The original game Sprites and Maps artwork, are used in this project.
+> Note : The original DMA Design Sprites and Maps artwork are used in this project, until it reaches an advanced development stage, and are reeplaced by custom artwork.